 The entire switching process takes around three weeks, including a two-week cooling off period.
 Your new energy supplier will contact your old supplier to arrange the switch date.

-Your new supplier will send you a welcome pack outlining what you're paying for and what to expect.
+Your new supplier will send you a welcome notification outlining what you're paying for and what to expect.

 You’ll need to contact your supplier when you move house but only in the sense that you need to submit a final meter reading on the day you move so you don’t get overcharged when you switch supplier in your new property.
 You’ll then need to take a meter reading when you’re in the new property to inform the existing supplier that you’re now using the energy and ensure you’re charged appropriately.